 - Streams of visitors are guided to different directions at the entrance by the staff.

 - Visitors must follow social distance (special lines and stickers for both employees and visitors) and wear masks.

-- Staff members wear masks and gloves.
+- Staff members wear masks.

 - Antiseptic gels are at disposal.